Mixing music can be an incredible difficult task if you don’t

 The more sounds or instruments in your mix the less room

-each of them can take up in a mix.
+each of them can take up.
 If you want each instrument

 The reason Nirvana sounded so huge is because there were

 only 3 instruments & each sat in a different frequency range,